 There's no reason to mentally keep track of the cooking time for every pot on the stove!
 Instead, use an app like Thyme to manage multiple dishes.
 Thyme lets you set a separate timer for each burner on your stove (and your oven, too!) so you don't have to worry about keeping track of four things at once.

 This app gets a ton of use on my phone - particularly at holidays, when I have a million things going at once and don't want to worry about remembering when to take things out of the oven or off of the stove!

 Nine times out of ten, major cooking delays come from a combination of "OH SNAP I NEED AN ONION FOR THIS" and some frantic chopping of said onion while something else burns on the stove.

 Mise en place literally means "to set in place," and it's one of the best things you can do to streamline your cooking process.

 Before you start to cook, go through the recipe's list of ingredients and prepare everything you need: chop produce, peel garlic, measure out spices and seasonings, etc. I like to prepare each ingredient and then pop it in a small prep bowl and set it aside until it's time to add it to the recipe - then, it's as simple as grabbing the right bowl and throwing it all together!

 3. MEAL PREP IN ADVANCE.

-Meal Prep and Mise en Place go hand in hand for me – they’re both essential to streamlining your cooking process and save you time in the kitchen!
-Doing more in advance means there are fewer tasks to distract you while you’re actually making dinner – and that means you can get dinner on the table more quickly without draining all of your energy after a long day.
+Meal Prep and Mise en Place go hand in hand for me - they're both essential to streamlining your cooking process and save you time in the kitchen (and are helpful when sticking to a food budget!)
+Doing more in advance means there are fewer tasks to distract you while you're actually making dinner - and that means you can get dinner on the table more quickly without draining all of your energy after a long day.

 4. EMBRACE ONE POT MEALS.